 The LCA study allowed the team to find a solution that best fits the specific application of packaging a 32oz liquid product in a single-use format.
 When looking at the overall environmental impact of the packaging options compared in the study, the gable top paper carton came out as a clear favorite for this application.
 While the end goal is to get out of single-use packaging all together, the LCA shows that the paper carton provides a more sustainable alternative to plastic while the company continues to work towards a refill model.
-In the few months since the team was presented with these findings, they have already seen a big impact in the way this data has shaped internal discussions and decision making.
+Due in part to the findings in this study, Dr. Bronner's decided to launch it's pure castile soap in 32oz cartons in July 2023 and has received positive feedback from customers.